58bits/insert_svg/README.md

 This is a workaround module that supports inserting SVGs inline from CKEditor in Drupal 8.
 This module should in theory be redundant when https://www.drupal.org/node/1014816 is resolved.

-The code is mainly a copy of [D8 Editor File upload](https://www.drupal.org/project/editor_file), and has been updated to insert an img element instead.
+The code is mainly a copy of [D8 Editor File upload](https://www.drupal.org/project/editor_file), which has been updated to insert an img element with its src attributed set to the uploaded SVG file instead.

 After saving a post with an inserted SVG, the editor will return to the built-in image widget, where additional formatting and a caption can be added.